 The class looks at mechanical and electrical systems from a design and construction standpoint.
 Students learn about energy conservation, the HVAC system, fire protection, plumbing, lighting, information systems and electrical distributions.

 In addition to formal education, aspiring firefighters must pass written and physical examinations.
 While employment is possible with a high school diploma or associate's degree, more and more working firefighters are choosing to obtain a bachelor's degree.
-In 2015, the U.S. Bureau of Labor Statistics revealed that local government employed 90% of firefighters and that an as-fast-as-average five percent growth in employment was expected between 2014 and 2024.
-Firefighters were reported to have earned a median annual wage of $46,870 as of May 2015.
+In 2018, the U.S. Bureau of Labor Statistics revealed that local government employed 89% of firefighters and that 5% growth in employment was expected between 2018 and 2028.
+Firefighters were reported to have earned a median annual wage of $49,620 as of May 2018.

 Engineering technology is a broad field that is covered in a number of online and hybrid programs, including a B.S. in Electrical Engineering Technology, B.S. in Fire Safety Engineering Technology and a B.S. in Construction Engineering Technology.
 These programs may increase graduates' chances of employment in fields like firefighting, construction managing and electrical engineering.